cbodin/quickpack/README.md

 import 'whatwg-fetch'
 ```

-As the fetch module uses Promises and does not include a polyfill, the module needs to be processed by Babel so remember
+As the fetch module use Promises and does not include a polyfill, the module needs to be processed by Babel so remember
-to add `--modules whatwg-fetch` as a command line interface.
+to add it to the modules argument: `--modules whatwg-fetch`.

 Features